minimops/weatherFrog/README.md

 ## LMU StatPrakt WS 20/21
 ### large-scale weather conditions in europe

-Datum der Präsentation: 01.03.2021
+Date of presentation: 01.03.2021
-Institut: Statistik, LMU München
+Institut: Statistik, LMU Muenchen
-Kurs: Statistisches Praktikum
+Lecture: Statistisches Praktikum
-Projektpartner: M.Sc.
+Project partner: M.Sc.
 Maximilian Weigert, M.Sc.
-Magdalena Mittermeier
-Betreuer: Prof. Dr. Helmut Küchenhoff
+Magdalena Mittermeier Project advisor: Prof. Dr. Helmut Küchenhoff
-Autoren: Anne Gritto, Katja Gutmair, Stella Akouete, Noah Hurmer
+Authors: Anne Gritto, Katja Gutmair, Stella Akouete, Noah Hurmer

-Um Tage anhand ihrer Wetterdaten in Gruppen oder soganannte Wetterlagen einzuteilen, wird hier explorativ nach unsupervised Verfahren gesucht, welche dies erreichen.
-Dafür liegen pro Tag Messdaten zum Luftdruck auf Meeresspiegelhöhe sowie Geopotential auf 500 hPa an mehreren Standorten vor.
-Mit diesen Informationen werden verschiedene Clusteranalysen durchgeführt und dessen Ergebnisse verglichen sowie Bezug auf eine vorhandene Einteilung in Großwetterlagen nach Hess und Brezowsky genommen.
-Um Clusterergebnisse vergleichen zu können, werden Kriterien vorgestellt und diskutiert, die den Erfolg und die fachliche Sinnhaftigkeit repräsentieren.
-Zwei Verfahren werden hier genauer beschrieben.
-Dabei befasst sich ein folgend Filter-Ansatz genanntes Verfahren mit der räumlichen Struktur bestimmter Gebiete, indem durch ein zweistufiges Clustern pro Tag Gebiete von Interesse gefunden werden, um Tage folglich anhand dessen zu vergleichen.
-Der zweite Ansatz extrahiert aus dem Datensatz repräsentative Variablen, um die räumliche Struktur der Daten zu entfernen, somit eine Clusteranalyse zu erleichtern, sowie bestimmten Ausprägungen mehr Einfluss zuordnen zu können.
-Für letzteren Ansatz werden Ausprägungen der Cluster deskriptiv analysiert und die Aufteilung der Großwetterlagen in den Clustern genauer betrachtet.
-Abschließend werden auf beobachtete Probleme in den Verfahren sowie mögliche Verbesserungsvorschläge eingegangen.
+### Abstract

+In order to divide days into groups or so-called weather conditions based on their weather data, an exploratory search for unsupervised methods is made.
+For this purpose, measured data on air pressure at sea level and geopotential heigtht at 500 hPa are available at several locations every day.
+With this information, various cluster analyzes are carried out, the results are compared and reference is made to an existing classification into large-scale weather conditions according to Hess and Brezowsky (*GWL*).
+In order to be able to compare cluster results, the criteria silhouette coefficient and timeline-score are presented and discussed, which represent the success of clustering.
+Two methods are described in more detail here.
+A method, called the filter approach, deals with the spatial structure of certain areas by implementing an algorithm (*SCAPOI*) in which areas of interest are found through a two-stage clustering per day, in order to compare days on the basis of this.
+The second approach extracts representative variables from the data set in order to remove the spatial structure of the data, thus facilitating a cluster analysis and being able to assign more influence to certain characteristics.
+The cluster algorithm *PAM* with the Manhattan metric is then applied.
+For the latter approach, the characteristics of the resulting clusters are descriptively analyzed and the distribution of the *GWL* over the clusters is examined more closely.
+Certain differences between the clusters can be determined, but a clear division of the *GWL* into clusters is not.

-### Setup
+### Set up

-Um Codes in de Dateien auszuführen, ist es wichtig, dass zuerst *dataset_mutate.Rmd* durchgelaufen wird, um die benötigten Datensätze zu kreieren und zu speichern.
-Dafür muss zuerst ein Order "Data" in dem Projekt erstellt werden, dem rie rohen Datensätze hinzugefügt werden: *"GWL_1900-2010.csv", "data_reanalysis_20201109.rds"*.
-Diese sind hier nicht enthalten, da sie sehr groß sind.
-Informationen über die erstellten Datensätze beinhaltet die Datei *dataset_doc.Rmd* im Ordner *documentation*.
+In order to run any analysis code, it is necessary to run *dataset_mutate.Rmd* to create and save the required datasets.
+Beforehand, create a folder "Data" in the project file and insert the following two raw datasets into it : *"GWL_1900-2010.csv", "data_reanalysis_20201109.rds"*.
+  Reference the *dataset_doc.Rmd* file in the folder *documentation* for information on the created datasets.

 ![](documentation/structure.png)

 ### Dependencies

-data.table, checkmate, tidyverse, rgeos, gstat, rnaturalearth, rnaturalearthdata, cluster, ggfortify, tsne, checkmate, parallel, ggmosaic, plyr, factoextra, gridExtra, parallel, parallelDist, mlr3, ppclust, fclust, Rtsne, dbscan, KneeArrower, clusterR, grid, e1071, akmedoids, fossil, usedist
+data.table, checkmate, tidyverse, rgeos, gstat, rnaturalearth, rnaturalearthdata, cluster, ggfortify, tsne, parallel, ggmosaic, plyr, factoextra, parallelDist, mlr3, ppclust, fclust, Rtsne, dbscan, KneeArrower, clusterR, grid, gridExtra, e1071, akmedoids, fossil, usedist